queenbiscuit311/SwitchRPCUpdated/README.md

-This project is practically completely obsoleted by the existence of the nxapi project (https://github.com/samuelthomas2774/nxapi).
+This project is practically completely obsoleted by the existence of the nxapi project, but I will still accept game requests if anyone still wants to use this software.
+Otherwise, check out nxapi over at https://github.com/samuelthomas2774/nxapi.

 # SwitchRPCUpdated
 Discord Rich Presence integration for Nintendo Switch.